Attematte/Google-Ads-marketing-project/README.md

 ## Creating the main campaign

-For the main campaign, I used the demographic data and geographical data that I got from the test campaigns.
+After I had completed the test campaigns and familiarized myself with Google Ads more thoroughly, I began to think about the target group and how to best reach them.
+Since, the data from the test campaigns showed that most impressions came from the countries in Africa, I decided to target the ad to these countries.
+At the same time, I only wanted to reach people between the ages of 18-44.
 In addition, I used a targeting option that places the advertisement on YouTube Channels/videos.
 This way I could place the advertisement on channels and videos of artists that produce similar kind of music than my employer.
 The benefit of doing this, is that we were able to reach audience that listened similar kind of music that we wanted to promote with our advertisement.
+The daily budget was set to 12.50€

 ![fig.6.](/Project-images/channelstargeting.png)

 Based on the campaign results, we can see that the most amount of views came from Kenya with 52.95% view rate.